 You should be able to integrate your internal support software into email, messaging, HR, CRM, project management, bug tracking, and accounting.
 Organizations use a lot of software for different purposes, and the internal ticketing system should just be a part of them all.

-Also, take notes that you need an API to integrate the internal IT ticketing system into custom-built software.
+Also, take note that you need an API to integrate the internal IT ticketing system into custom-built software.

 4. Knowledge base for your internal workforce